Kuznecoff02/null-commentarial-tradition/aim-for-arahantship.md

 Don’t romanticize the struggle.
 Don’t mythologize the goal.
-You’re already suffering—why stretch it over seven lifetimes?
+You’re already suffering—why stretch it over seven lifetimes (of which even those are speculative)?

 There is no self to liberate.
 There is only **the end of pretending there is**.